nakulbende/Make-Eufy-Smart-Again/README.md

 1. This project relies on copying IR codes from the supplied remote, meant for programming EUFY.
 The idea is to mount a low profile, internet enabled remote on the robot to make it 'smart'.
 Decoded codes for [Eufy v11](Codes_eufy_v11.txt) are included here.
 PLEASE PAY ATTENTION TO THE MODEL/ VERSION BEFORE POSTING ISSUES.
 To avoid issues with revisions/ model differences, please copy the IR codes from supplied remote as discussed shortly.

 2. This project uses the fantastic Blynk project to control board using web requests, and package everything in a nice GUI.
 Using Blynk servers, we can also enable Google home/ Alexa support using IFTTT.
+Highly recommend reading through [Blynk docs](http://docs.blynk.cc/) for a basic overview of how it works.

 3. An IR blaster controlled by esp8266, will replay the codes as if they were coming from EUFY's original remote.